 A Living Border: Life Along the 49th Parallel Today

 For those who live along it, the 49th parallel is rarely a dramatic, fortified wall.
-It is often invisible, marked by subtle signs, a change in road surface, or a small border crossing station.
+In practice, it is often invisible, marked by subtle signs, a change in road surface, or a small border crossing station.
 This "undefended" nature has created unique cross-border communities and ecosystems.

 Why the 49th?
 The Logic of Latitude